christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Julius Caesar was the first 'Jesus' (I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus)).
 The Romans used a system called 'interpretatio graeca' to associate their gods with local ones as part of their colonial program.
 Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
 The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of 'Dyeus Pter').
 Then subsequent emperors took on this role.
 I-Zeus (Izeus) eventually phonetically shifts to I-zas/Izas/Izates.\

-The development of Christianity can be divided into multiple phases.
-The first phase was the foundation of Christianity as an imperial cult, while the second phase saw the subversion of this imperial cult by a group of rabbis (many of whom were connected to the 'Alexandrian School' in Egypt) who were headed by a Rabbi named Akiva after the Bar Kokhba revolt (132--136 CE).

 #### 1.1 Imperial Cult

 There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took